limkokyew/tiny-applets/README.md

 A classic from the Pokémon HeartGold / SoulSilver games.
 Flip tiles to score points, but avoid voltorbs - or the game will end!

+### ⚔ Fire Emblem Combat Simulator
+**Languages used**: Python

+**Libraries used**: None

+Even though RNG dictates the outcome of a typical Fire Emblem battle, it may still be interesting to simulate a given encounter dozens of times and see just how often the initiator would win.

 ### 📝 Study helper
 ![study-helper](.github/study-helper.png)
 **Languages used**: Python